shawntabrizi/rust-state-machine/src/30/template/README.md

 In this case, we have a variant `RuntimeCall::Balances`, which itself contains a type `balances::Call`.
 This means we can access all the calls exposed by `balances:Call` under this variant.
 As we create more pallets or extend our calls, this nested structure will scale very well.

-We call the `RuntimeCall` an "outer enum", and the `balances::Call` an "inter enum".
-This construction of using outer and inter enums is very common in the Polkadot SDK.
+We call the `RuntimeCall` an "outer enum", and the `balances::Call` an "inner enum".
+This construction of using outer and inner enums is very common in the Polkadot SDK.

 ## Re-Dispatching to Pallet